Back to Ecobee Guides

 Re-pair the Sensor

 If the sensor has battery and is in range but still offline try re-pairing.
 On the thermostat go to Main Menu, Sensors, Add Sensor.
-Pull the tab on the sensor or press the button to put it in pairing mode.
+Pull the battery tab on the sensor (or open the back and remove/reinsert the CR2450 battery) to put it in pairing mode.
 Follow the prompts to complete pairing.
 The sensor LED will blink then go solid briefly when paired.

 5